 10. Write the salutation under the body of the letter.

 12. If possible, photo copy each child’s letter before they send it so they can have their own copy.

 13. Complete an envelope.
 Stick a stamp and send it away!

-Below are names and addresses of people you can introduce to your students for this lesson.
 If you use these names, please note the following:

 - I don’t know that Katherine Johnson can receive mail through NASA, but that address was our best attempt.